ITISFoundation/osparc-services/services/dy-jupyter/README.md

 ### dependencies

-To run the services, apihub:latest and storage:latest shall be available on the local machine.
+To run the services, storage:latest shall be available on the local machine.
 They can be built using [Makefile](Makefile)

 ## production